Azure-Samples/communication-services-dotnet-quickstarts/CallAutomation_Quickstart/README.md

 ## Actions to test (included in guide and sample file)
 - start call
 - start group call
-- play media
+- play media (audio will not be recorded)
-- play media to all
+- play media to all (audio will be recorded)
 - start recording
 - download recording
 - delete recording